Monday Night Marsh & Stream

 Submit Your Piece!

-It’s that time of the year again!
 Are you a monologuist, solo performer, movement artist, solo musician, comedian, etc.?
-Whether you are in the very beginning stages of your piece, or have a polished piece you’re putting the final touches on, MNM wants you!
+Whether you are in the very beginning stages of your piece, or have a polished piece on which you’re putting the final touches, MNM wants you!
+The submission period for the July-December (fall) 2026 series has closed.
+But fear not!
+We will soon be accepting submissions for the spring 2027 series.
+More information on how to submit and what to include in your submission will be made available the week before the next round of submissions opens.

 January – June (Spring) 2027 Series